Quick Reference:

 Colorado

 In Colorado, roofers are not licensed at the state level.
-Many Colorado cities and counties have their own licensing requirements and rules and regulations.
+Many Colorado cities and counties have their own licensing requirements, rules, and regulations.

 Connecticut